AcademySoftwareFoundation/Imath/CONTRIBUTING.md

 ### How to Report a Bug

-OpenEXR use GitHub's issue tracking system for bugs and enhancements: https://github.com/AcademySoftwareFoundation/Imath/issues
+Imath use GitHub's issue tracking system for bugs and enhancements: https://github.com/AcademySoftwareFoundation/Imath/issues

 If you are submitting a bug report, please be sure to note which